Strapontin/ERC-7702-TokenSaver/DOC.md

 - In `execute`, the loops to check tracked tokens balance and allowance may be very gas inefficient.
 This could be corrected by converting the loops in assembly code.

 - Since this contract uses Smart Wallet, for which storage is not reset when a new wallet is set, it could be interesting to set a new storage value for this contract variable, to avoid easy storage collision, even though this issue can probably not be entirely fixed.

+## Possible Features

+Implement this concept as a [Safe Module](https://github.com/safe-global/safe-modules)